qleet/user-docs/docs/index.md

 # Threeport

-Threeport is an application orchestration platform.
-It is powered by a distributed, application-centric control plane that manages the following in response to app requirements:
+Threeport is an application orchestration platform developed by Qleet, Inc.  It is powered by a distributed, application-centric control plane that manages the following in response to app requirements:

 * infrastructure
 * container orchestration